 BELT LEVEL REQUIREMENT SUMMARY

-1. Regular, Weekly attendance of a minimum of one "A" day class (Mon. /Tues.), and one "B" day class (Thurs. /Fri.).
+Regular, Weekly attendance of a minimum of one "A" day class (before Wednesday), and one "B" day class (After Wednesday).
 The required curriculum is split accordingly.

-1. Demonstrating a proficiency in all required material pertaining to one's Belt level during the Pre-test week of a scheduled Belt Level test.
+Demonstrating a proficiency in all required material pertaining to one's Belt level during the week prior to the scheduled Belt test week.

 FOR STUDENTS AGE 12 AND UNDER:

-1. The signing of a Belt test candidate sheet by a student's parent/caregiver, as well as one's school teacher, attesting to a student's best effort and conduct outside of the Taekwondo academy.
+The signing of a Belt test candidate sheet by a student's parent/caregiver, as well as one's school teacher, attesting to a student's best effort and conduct outside of the Training hall.

-These are interim level stripes added, in class, to the Green-striped belt, Blue-striped belt, and Brown-striped level to better indicate where a student is in their advancement requirements.
-Candidate-striped students are re-evaluated twice per year in March and September.
+These are interim level belt presented in class to the Blue stripe and Brown stripe level to better indicate where a student is in their advancement requirements.

-Blue Stripe (5th Gup/Advanced Blue belt): A red stripe is placed over the Advanced (black) stripe to indicate that a student has the required number of classes to advance to Red belt, as well as the ability to demonstrate both Blue belt forms.
-At this point, a student is ready to review/re-learn all previous belt forms up to his/her Belt level (white belt forms, yellow belt forms, green, etc.) These 10 forms will be pre-tested on the Wednesday of the Pre-test week of the desired Belt test date.
-Also, pre-tested will be the ability to demonstrate a basic counter-attack with a partner in a sparring situation.
-It is generally agreed that if a student can make it to the advanced level of Red belt, then he/she has shown the ability to achieve the future Black belt rank.
+Red Belt Candidate: A Blue belt, with a horizontal red stripe down the length to indicate that a student has the required number of classes to advance to Red belt, as well as the ability to demonstrate both Blue belt forms with strong stances and technique.
+At this point, a student is ready to review/re-learn the previous belt forms up to his/her Belt level (yellow belt forms through Adv.
+Blue) Also pre-tested will be the ability to demonstrate a basic counter-attack with a partner in a sparring situation.
+It is generally understood that if student can make it to the advanced level of Red belt, then he/she has shown the serious attitude and ability to achieve the future Black belt rank.

-Brown Stripe (1st Gup/Advanced Brown belt): A second, double width Black stripe is placed on the belt to indicate that a student has earned the required number of classes to advance to Black belt, as well as the demonstration of all forms up to that level, for a total of 14 forms (poomsae).
-It is at this point that a student will begin the final phase of his/her preparation, including all that is both physically and mentally expected of a Black belt at this Academy.
+Black Belt Candidate: A Brown belt, with a horizontal black stripe down the length to indicate that a student has earned the required number of classes to advance to Black belt, as well as the demonstration of all forms up to that level, for a total of 10 forms (poomsae).
+It is at this point that a student will begin the final phase of his/her preparation, including all that is both physically and mentally expected of a Black belt in this Program.

 FOR THE 1st DEGREE BLACK BELT LEVEL

-1. Completion of a six-month probationary period upon testing, thereby demonstrating an understanding of the attitude, example, and motivation, expected of the Blackbelt rank.
-This in-class training as a Black belt is a pre-requisite to official 1st-degree Ranking and certification.
+Completion of a six-month probationary period upon testing, thereby demonstrating an understanding of the attitude, example, and motivation, expected of the Black belt rank.
+This in-class training as a Black belt is a pre-requisite to official 1st degree Ranking and certification.
 Any and all classes earned up to this point will be credited toward the 2nd degree Black belt level requirement.

-1. Black belt test fee, which includes embroidered uniform and belt, certificates, frames, and test materials.
+Black belt test fee, which includes embroidered uniform and belt, certificates, frames and test materials.
 There are no Belt test fees below the rank of black belt.
-Kukkiwon (World Taekwondo Headquarters) international registration and certification will be offered in-house with no additional requirements, but with a separate fee (set by Kukkiwon).
+Kukkiwon (World Taekwondo Headquarters) international registration and certification will be offered in-house with no additional requirements, but with a separate fee (fee set by the Kukkiwon).

-It will take a diligent student approximately 4 years to attain Black belt rank.
+It will take a diligent student a minimum of 3 1\2 to 4 years to attain Black belt rank.
 Students under 15 years old reaching the "degree" level receive "Poom" (junior or children's degree).
 This is noted by a belt which is half red and half black.
-Upon reaching the age of 15, a ceremonial presentation will be held to award the Sr. degree "Dan" rank (solid black belt), with no additional requirements.
+Upon reaching the age of 15, a ceremonial presentation will be held to award the Sr. Degree "Dan" rank (solid black belt), with no additional requirements.

 SUMMARY FOR THE 1ST GUP